cse-sim/cse/doc/src/docs/input-data/airhandler.md

 Air handler schedule; OFF or ON, hourly schedulable by using CSE expression.

 {{
   csv_table("OFF, supply fan off; air handler not operating.
-Old date?
-Note: (future) Taylor setback/setup control in effect&comma; when implemented.
 ON, supply fan runs&comma; at varying volume according to TERMINAL demand (except if _ahFanCycles_ = YES&comma; fan cycles on and off at full volume).")
 }}